markchweya/DSA2040-GroupLab1/README.md

 1. Nicholas Gunda Kinyanjui (@speedy-insect)
 2. merhawit Tesfay(@merhawit)

-# My Project
+# Answers for the quize one

-This repository contains quizzes and answers for data science studies.
+This repository contains quizzes and answers for the quize.

 👉 [Click here to view the Quiz Answers](Quiz_Answers.md)